ibexa/documentation-developer/docs/guide/extending_ez_platform.md

                  thumbnail: '/assets/images/mydefaulticon.svg'
 ```

-Configuration of a custom icon will be exactly the same, you just need to replace the `default-config` key with a Content Type identifier.
+To configure a custom icon you just need to replace the `default-config` key with a Content Type identifier.
 For example:

 ```yaml